ninenines/erlang.mk/README.md

 C compiler plugin
 -----------------

-This plugin is not included by default.
+This plugin is available by default.
 It is meant to simplify the management of projects that include C source code, like NIFs.